sigmakappa/All-About-Performance/ProcessorPerformance/Fibonacci_Recursion/README.md

 Yours truly has an old 2013 machine (still working, issues mainly in battery and hence the power backup).
 I used this to record how the Fibonacci calculations do perform on different Operating Systems (supporting this [here](https://askubuntu.com/questions/1148999/does-ubuntu-run-faster-than-windows-10)?).

+In general, Ubuntu tends to be faster and more lightweight than Windows because it is a Linux-based operating system that is designed to be efficient and optimized for performance.
+Ubuntu typically requires less system resources than Windows, which can result in faster boot times, smoother application performance, and more responsive system performance overall.

 I also know its wrong comparing apples with oranges (Win7+Python3.3 v/s Ubuntu22+Python3.10).
 But still: :apple: v/s :orange: !!!
 Also, Ubuntu/PopOS gave this old machine a [new life](https://www.makeuseof.com/tag/6-lightweight-linux-distributions-give-pc-lease-life/).